Regulation: Taxi licensing handbooks, legislation, enforcement and complaints

 Public Health & Regulation Enforcement

-The Public Health & Regulation's Licensing Team, in addition to the provision of hackney carriage and private hire transport licences, administers and determines applications for licences, permits and registrations required by individuals and business to authorise the provision of licensable activities on behalf of the councils.
-Including such activities as the supply and sale of alcohol, provision of regulated entertainment, sale of late night refreshment, gambling & lotteries, street trading, sex establishments, animal licensing, scrap metal dealers and charitable collections.
+In addition to the provision of hackney carriage and private hire transport licences, the Public Health & Regulation's (PH&R) licensing team administers and determines applications for licences, permits and registrations required by individuals and business to authorise the provision of licensable activities on behalf of the councils.

 Officers investigate any possible breaches of licensing legislation taking the appropriate enforcement action to ensure compliance with that legislation and the terms of individual licences and permits.

-This document details the process all officers will use when deciding what action to take when carrying out their statutory duties on behalf of the Public Health & Regulation (PH&R) team.
+This document details the process all officers will use when deciding what action to take when carrying out their statutory duties on behalf of the Public Health & Regulation team.
 It should be read in association with the documents referred to within it.

 Public Health & Regulation Enforcement Policy: